coupergateway/couper/docs/website/content/2.configuration/4.block/jwt.md

   },
   {
     "default": "",
+    "description": "Name of claim specifying the roles of the user represented by the token.
+The claim value must either be a string containing a space-separated list of role values or a list of string role values.", "name": "roles_claim",
+    "type": "string"
+  },
+  {
+    "default": "",
     "description": "Mapping of roles to granted permissions.
 Non-mapped roles can be assigned with `*` to specific permissions.
 Mutually exclusive with `roles_map_file`.", "name": "roles_map",
     "type": "object"